sighingnow/jekyll-gitbook/_pages/CRM.md

 - Click on "Views" icon on the vertical menu bar on the left.
 You should be able to see both the tickets created after making the test calls.

-> **Note:** For Custom Desktop Layout Configurations, kindly check out [help.webex docs](https://help.webex.com/en-us/article/jg2krv/Integrate-Webex-Contact-Center-with-Zendesk#customize)
+> **Note:** For Custom Desktop Layout configurations, kindly check out [help.webex docs](https://help.webex.com/en-us/article/jg2krv/Integrate-Webex-Contact-Center-with-Zendesk#customize)

 ---